sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Maths fonts to match tex-gyre text fonts
+Short desc    : Maths fonts to match tex-gyre text fonts
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : TeX-Gyre-Math is a collection of maths fonts to match the text
+Descript     : TeX-Gyre-Math is a collection of maths fonts to match the text
              : fonts of the TeX-Gyre collection.
 The collection is available
              : in OpenType format, only; fonts conform to the developing
              : standards for OpenType maths fonts.
 TeX-Gyre-Math-Bonum (to